winter salad

 1 Pink Lady apple

 Preheat oven to 350°.
-Toss ¼ cup sunflower seeds and 1 tsp. oil on a small rimmed baking sheet.
-Season with salt and pepper.
-Roast until darkened and very fragrant, 7–10 minutes.
+Toss ¼ cup sunflower seeds and 1 tsp. oil on baking sheet.
+Season with salt and pepper and roast 7–10 minutes.
 Let cool.

-Meanwhile, start to build vinaigrette in a medium bowl.
-Finely chop shallot half and transfer to bowl.
-Using the tines of a fork or a reamer, juice lemon half over bowl.
-Discard seeds; you should have about 2 Tbsp. juice.
-Using a microplane, finely rate 1 garlic clove into bowl.
-Whisk in 2 Tbsp.
+Make the vinaigrette in a medium bowl.
+Finely chop shallot and transfer to bowl.
+Add 2 tbsp. lemon juice.
+Finely grate garlic clove into bowl.
+Whisk in 2 tbsp.
 Dijon mustard; season with salt and pepper.

 Whisk remaining cup oil into bowl with lemon mixture.
 Drizzle dressing over kale mixture; season with salt and pepper.
 Toss with your hands to coat.